German Shepherd Now

 None of this means you have to buy it.
 It means the ingredient-list outrage is more complicated than it looks.

-That tracks with what I’ve heard from other Shepherd owners over the years.
-The dogs that benefit most are the ones with persistent digestive inconsistency.
-If your dog’s gut is already sorted, you probably won’t notice a difference worth paying for.
+The dogs that benefit most from the German Shepherd formula are the ones with persistent digestive inconsistency.
+If your dog’s gut is already sorted on another kibble, you probably won’t notice a difference worth paying for.

 Owners dealing with chronic loose stools who’ve already tried two or three other kibbles without luck.
 The fiber and prebiotic blend genuinely outperform most competitors for digestive stability.
 If that’s the problem you’re trying to solve, this is one of the better options available.